 The Cerrado is one of the most important ecosystems of our planet.
 It is considered the cradle of Brazil’s freshwater resources, supplying three gigantic aquifers and six of the eight largest watersheds in Brazil, making it vital to water conservation.

 It is also home to 2,373 different species of animals – including the Toucan, that we chose in our branding to represent Cerrado’s fauna.
 Sadly, much of the Cerrado’s fauna and flora are threatened and in real danger of extinction.

 Preserving and restoring the Cerrado

 One of the ways we do this is by harvesting approximately only two thirds of each baru tree’s harvest.
-This is important as the baru fruit is eaten by many animals and this in turn helps seeds germinate.
-Animals feed on the fruit and leave the seed ready to sprout.
+This is important as the baru fruit is eaten by many animals and this in turn helps spread the seeds.

 Thiago, a syntropic farming specialist, trained by the method’s founder, Swiss-German scientist Ernst Gotsch, is on the ground in Brazil leading this part of the project.

 If you would like to know more about Syntropic Farming, Life in Syntropy is a great short documentary based on Ernst’s work, showing what was barren land in 1984 is now a lush food forest, with even the weather in the area having been positively affected.

 With The Baru Project, we hope to show that economic, environmental and social value cannot only co-exist but can also thrive.
 We are truly excited to be helping preserve and restore the Cerrado's natural biome while generating sources of employment in the region to protect the rights and culture of local rural workers.

 Anna & Ricardo, Vanessa & Thiago.